mjadrales/Habitual/README.md

-# Habitual: A Habit Tracking App
+# Habitual: A Student Productivity App
 # Created by Morgan Adrales for UMKC's CS 449 course